xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/rinstall.8.rst

 \ **runcmd=bmcsetup**\

  This instructs the node to boot to the xCAT nbfs environment and proceed to configure BMC for basic remote access.
 This causes the IP, netmask, gateway, username, and password to be programmed according to the configuration table.

 \ **shell**\

- This instructs tho node to boot to the xCAT genesis environment, and present a shell prompt on console.
+ This instructs the node to boot to the xCAT genesis environment, and present a shell prompt on console.
  The node will also be able to be sshed into and have utilities such as wget, tftp, scp, nfs, and cifs.
 It will have storage drivers available for many common systems.